arkime/arkime/README.md

 ## Maintainers

 The best way to reach us is on Slack.
-Please request an invitation to join the Arkime FPC Slack workspace [here](https://slackinvite.arkime.com).
+Please request an invitation to join the Arkime Slack workspace [here](https://slackinvite.arkime.com).

 ## License